 Guidance on fire safety for construction sites is available in HSG168 Fire Safety in Construction - Guidance for Clients, Designers and Those Managing and Carrying Out Construction Work Involving Significant Fire Risks and guidance on the legal requirements for CDM 2015 can be found in L153 Managing Health and Safety in Construction.

-The two areas where the site management can exercise control are with respect to ignition and fuel sources; as explained in the introduction, if the hazard can be eliminated or controlled then the probability of fire starting and growing to a point where life is at risk is significantly reduced.
+The two areas where the site management can exercise control are with respect to ignition and fuel sources.
+If the hazard can be eliminated or controlled then the probability of fire starting and growing to a point where life is at risk is significantly reduced.

 The main ignition risks under management control are listed.